Fire Emblem: Path of Radiance: Setting and characters

 As with previous Fire Emblem games, Path of Radiance takes place in a continuity and setting separate from the rest of the series.
 The game's setting is the continent of Tellius, inhabited by two species: the human Beorc, and the shape-shifting Laguz.
 According to legend, the goddess who made the world created Beorc in her image, and created the Laguz to fill the gap between herself and beasts.
 The two races have struggled to coexist, leading to racial tensions and conflict on both sides.
 By the events of Path of Radiance, Tellius is divided into seven nations which remain at peace.
 A key item in Tellius is Lehran's Medallion, the world's incarnation of the recurring Fire Emblem.
 It is a bronze medallion said to contain a dark deity who brought chaos to the world 800 years before and caused all the world but Tellius to be engulfed by the sea.
 To prevent the dark god from being freed, war must be prevented in Tellius.

 There are 46 characters encountered through the story that can be recruited, each offering their own contribution to the story.
-The majority of the main cast comes from the Greil Mercenaries group, led by its eponymous founder, Greil.
-The protagonist is Ike, Greil's son.
-He is accompanied on his travels by Mist, his sister, and Elincia, the lost heir to the Crimean throne.
+Most of the main cast comes from the Greil Mercenaries group, led by its eponymous founder, Greil (Stephan Weyte/Takashi Nagasako).
+The protagonist is Ike (Jason Adkins/Michihiko Hagi), Greil's son.
+He is accompanied on his travels by Mist (Elsbeth Nathanson/Atsuko Enomoto), his sister, and Elincia (Erica Evans/Juri Takita), the lost heir to the Crimean throne.
 Other Beorc characters include Titania, a former knight of Crimea, Shinon, a master sniper, and Soren, a mage and tactician serving under Greil.
 The Laguz characters include Lethe, a cat Laguz with a strong hatred of Beorc; and Caineghis, the lion king of the beast Laguz who wishes for peaceful co-existence with the Beorc.
-The main antagonists are Daein generals called the Four Riders, which include the enigmatic Black Knight and their master King Ashnard, the ruler of Daein.
+The main antagonists are Daein generals called the Four Riders, which include the enigmatic Black Knight (Mark Dias/Junji Majima) and their master King Ashnard, the ruler of Daein.